Frequently asked questions

 Start by creating a custom profile so you can introduce yourself to your fellow cruisers.
 Build your dream vacation by reading reviews of destinations, cruise lines and ships and learning about ports.
 If you have a question you can't find an answer to, post it to a discussion forum.
 Someone from the Cruiseline.com community will likely have an answer for you.

 Cruiseline.com does not tolerate any obscenity, spam or hateful language (see our community guidelines).
-You can flag inappropriate content on the forum by clicking the red flag.
-If you find it anywhere else, please alert us at firstname.lastname@example.org.
+On forum posts, reviews, photos, comments, and more, you can flag inappropriate content by clicking the red ‘Mark Inappropriate' flag.
+If you find inappropriate content anywhere else that doesn't have a flag, please alert us at email@example.com.